damar-wicaksono/trace-simexp/memorandum/trace_simexp-memorandum-v1_0.md

     python execute.py --help

-The table below lists all the arguments used in the `execute.py` driver script.
+Table 2 below lists all the arguments used in the `execute.py` driver script.

 <!--Table 2: the command line options for the execute.py driver script-->